vimeto/junction24/README.md

-# log.it
+# log.it📁
-Log.it is an innovative tool designed to transform the way equipment inventories are conducted, automating the process through the power of AI.
+Log.it is an innovative tool designed to transform the way equipment inventories are conducted, automating⚙️ the process through the power of AI🤖.
 Here is how you can start auditing!

-## Admin tool
+## Admin tool👔
 <img width="1188" alt="Screenshot 2024-11-10 at 1 44 40" src="https://github.com/user-attachments/assets/a9ba9d64-b7b2-4460-a5cb-b47c0df8d8be"><br/>
 Admin dashboard
 <br/>